3/28/2024

 Daniel Carlson

-Awesome, that's great, thank you.
-That's good input, thanks.
-And then one more question.
-No, no, no, thank you.
-RJ, just if you can comment, it seems like both InkMune and the Alzheimer's trial, the enrollment seems to be on track.
+Awesome.
+That's great.
+Thank you.
+That's good input.
+Thanks.
+And then one last question.
+RJ, just if you can comment.
+Incommune and the Alzheimer's trial, the enrollment seems to be on track.
 Can you just talk about the trends you're seeing in enrollment right now?

 speaker

-Yeah, well, so I'll start with InkMune.
-InkMune is actually, enrollment has been constrained by the FDA's request.
-In other words, they wanted in the phase one portion of the trial, 28 days between each patient and the cohort.
-So by definition, getting all three cohorts done will take nine months.
-Now, there is some speed up because of the Bayesian design because there is some overlap of the phase two groups.
-But the bottom line is we've had more patients actually contacting us who wanna be enrolled in the trial than we have slots for right now.
+Yeah, well, so I'll start with Incommune.
+Incommune is actually, enrollment has been constrained by the FDA's requests.
+In other words, they wanted in the phase one portion of the trial, 28 days between each patient in the cohort.
+So by definition, the first, you know, getting all three cohorts done will take nine months.
+Now, there is some speed up because of the Bayesian design, because there is some overlap of the phase two groups.
+But the bottom line is, we've had more patients actually contacting us who want to be enrolled in the trial than we have slots for right now.
 Now, knock on wood, let's hope that continues when we get to the phase two portion where we have a little more flexibility in enrollment rates.
-But the bottom line is prostate disease is common, the patients are actually quite sophisticated and searching for clinical options.
+But the bottom line is, prostate disease is common.
+The patients are actually quite sophisticated in searching for clinical options.
 And so they contact us as often as our clinical sites go looking for them, which is quite encouraging.
-Alzheimer's disease is more interesting, as I said earlier, because all of our studies are in jurisdictions where the anti-amyloids aren't, in fact, we're only competing with clinical trial, other clinical trials.
-Now, there's a lot of clinical trials in Alzheimer's disease, including both companies are running phase three and other trials.
+Alzheimer's disease is more interesting, as I said earlier, because all of our studies are in jurisdictions where the anti-amyloids aren't approved.
+In fact, we're only competing with other clinical trials.
+Now, there's a lot of clinical trials in Alzheimer's disease, including both companies are running phase threes and, and other trials.
 So there's a lot of patients being consumed by the anti-amyloid trial.
-But as I said to Joel, I mean, the expo is just kind of attractive drug, it's a different mechanism.
-So we get a good listen, it's safe, it's a good mechanism.
-I have to say it's not, it's rarely the patient that chooses on which trial to be in, they're really following the advice of their clinicians.
-But the clinicians like kind of like what we're doing.
+But as I said, uh, to, to, uh, Joel, I mean, the, you know, exposed, it's kind of an attractive drug.
+It's a different mechanism.
+So we get a good listen, you know, it's safe.
+It's a good mechanism.
+You know, I have to say, it's not, it's rarely the patient that chooses on which trial to be in.
+If they're really follow the advice of their clinicians, uh, But the clinicians kind of like what we're doing.
 And so far, so good is all I can say.
-I will say that we, every day we get up and we think of ways that we can speed enrollment.
-And I think we've got some ideas and we're pushing hard.
-And so far, fingers crossed, toes crossed, everything's gonna work out as we promised for the last two years, despite our frustrations with the FDA.
+I will say that we, you know, every day we get up and we think of ways that we can speed enrollment.
+And I think, you know, I think we've got some ideas and we're pushing hard.
+And so far, fingers crossed, toes crossed, everything's going to work out as we promised for the last two years, despite our frustrations with the FDA.
+Okay.

 speaker

-I just like to say that, Dan, I've been doing early phase clinical trials all my career, and I have never known a trial either, the expo radio two trial or our immune trial in prostate cancer that has enrolled to schedule in the way that these two trials have.
-And so we can be really confident about the outcome, the delivery time point, given the sheer enthusiasm for patients on both trials, which is, I say, is remarkable in my experience.
+I'd just like to say, Dan, I've been doing early phase clinical trials all my career, and I have never known a trial, either the expert ADO2 trial or our immune trial in prostate cancer that has enrolled to schedule in the way that these two trials have.
+And so we can be really confident about the outcome, the delivery time point. given the sheer enthusiasm for patients on both trials, which I say is remarkable in my experience.

 speaker